 The supplier shall provide a Verification plan (VP) for the reviews as agreed with the customer

-Guidelines are in Annex G.
+See ECSS-E-ST-10 Table A-1 for review deliverables.

 The contents of the Verification plan (VP) shall be in conformance with the DRD in Annex A.